valentinburk/learning-cards/README.md

 ## Contents

-This game is written with HTML, CSS and JavaScript.
+This project is written with HTML, CSS and JavaScript.

 ## Contributions